 Relative humidity levels and pH in concrete are directly related.
 As humidity levels increase, so does the concrete’s pH and temperature.
 As pH levels in concrete increase, the more likely floor covering adhesive bonds will fail.
 While higher temperatures allow concrete to dry faster, it results in a less structured, more porous product.

-Water containing bicarbonate ions and carbon dioxide cause a reaction known as carbonation in concrete.
+Water containing bicarbonate ions and carbon dioxide causes a reaction known as carbonation in concrete.
 This often happens in the presence of salts and acid rain.
-As the acidic substances lower the concrete’s pH, the calcium carbonate within the aggregates dissolve and reduce the concrete’s strength.
+As the acidic substances lower the concrete’s pH, the calcium carbonate within the aggregates dissolves and reduces the concrete’s strength.
 Eventually, the concrete will crumble into sand and rock.
 As the concrete becomes more acidic and damage progresses, the acids will eventually affect the protective layer of iron oxide on steel reinforcements, leading to corrosion.
 Steel expands as it corrodes.
 This expansion within already weakened concrete will cause it to further break and crack.

 High relative humidity levels, increased temperatures and porous concrete create the perfect breeding ground for mold, bacteria and other organisms.
 While concrete doesn’t contain sufficient organic materials for mold to feed on, it traps dust, pollen, microorganism and salts, which are food sources.
 When mold feeds on the particles trapped within concrete, it excretes acids that degrade the building material’s strength and integrity.
 To prevent mold growth, dry concrete should not remain wet for more than 24 hours.

 Construction Drying Solutions

 Excessive moisture is most problematic in concrete when there is a lack of climate control and air circulation.
 To better guarantee the material’s strength and meet project deadlines, it is best to follow the manufacturer’s installation and drying guidelines for your respective region, and pair this knowledge with temporary climate control solutions.
 Humidity and temperature control solutions provide the ideal environment for concrete to dry and cure, regardless of the weather.
 When you create a good foundation for floor coverings, surface coatings and other structural components, you ensure their strength and long-term success.
 Talk to a Polygon specialist today to learn more about how construction-drying technologies will benefit your job site.